ga-curriculum/information-technology-installfest-early-2025/canvas-landing-pages/fallback.md

 ## About

-Welcome to Installfest, your first hands-on experience in setting up a development environment as an aspiring developer!
-It's normal to encounter unfamiliar terms and even errors, but don't worry—this guide is designed to walk you through each step, ensuring you don't miss anything crucial.
-And remember, our instructional team is always here to assist you.
+Welcome to Installfest, your first hands-on experience in setting up a development environment as an aspiring IT Professional!
+It's normal to encounter unfamiliar terms and even errors, but don't worry — this guide is designed to walk you through each step, ensuring you don't miss anything crucial.
+And remember, our instructional team is always here to assist you once class begins.

+***Make sure you only follow one path!
+Do not open the Installfest documents for any OS other than the one you want to set up.***

 ## Content